 You can set separate preferred payment methods for paying friends, online purchases from authorized merchants, and Venmo Debit Card reloads.
 You can manage your payment methods, including selecting preferred payment methods, in the Payment Methods section of your Venmo account settings.
 The transaction type, among other factors, determines when and how we use your preferred payment method, as explained below.

 Venmo Purchase Program:

-Venmo Purchase Program is only available for purchases made on an authorized merchant’s app or mobile website using Venmo or when using the Venmo card to complete a transaction.
+Venmo Purchase Program is only available for purchases made on an authorized merchant’s app or mobile website using Venmo or when using the Venmo Debit Card to complete a transaction.
 For these qualifying purchases, Venmo will cover you for the full amount of the item plus shipping costs if you do not receive the item or if you receive an item but it is significantly different than the description the seller provided.
 Protection is not available for payments sent from within the Venmo app or on Venmo.com (including, without limitation, any person-to-person payments sent using Venmo), or any other ineligible purchases.

 For full eligibility and claims details for Venmo Purchase Program, please review the Venmo User Agreement.

 You may pursue a claim under Venmo Purchase Program, or you may contact your credit card company and file a chargeback.
 You may not pursue both at the same time or seek a double recovery.
 If you have an open Venmo Purchase Program claim with Venmo, and also file a chargeback with your credit card company, Venmo will close your claim.

 If you pursue a Venmo Purchase Program claim with Venmo and if you do not receive a full recovery, you can then file a chargeback.

 Credit card companies must abide by these statutory guidelines, including but not limited to the following:

 You should contact your credit card issuer to learn more about your rights and remedies.

 Debit Card Protection: